ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

 We could easily change all responses to be consistently JSON formatted data, or anything else sensible.

+## Callback authentication

+The web service needs to be able to GET private entities.
+To support this, the `signature` passed to it by the Django app can also be used as an authentication token in GET requests.
+When making GET requests, the web service will supply the HTTP header `Authorization: Token <signature>`, where `<signature>` is replaced by the supplied signature.

 ## Get protocol interface (and check syntax)

 Fields: